 Before we go any further, take a look at this.
 Go ahead and skip to 1:09 and see what happens:

 Now, whether or not you like Jay Leno, he and his staff know how to write comedy.
 The thing is, you don’t need to be a comedy writer to follow this rule:

 That’s the rule, plain & simple.
 Don’t go with the first thing that pops into your head!
 If you’re taking the SAT, well, sure – your first impulse is probably the right answer.
 But when writing creatively, your first thought is most likely the same first thought as everyone else, and for someone who’s trying to appear original…that’s not good.

-But Jay takes the idea of Christmas shoppers staying warm to an extreme (exagerration is another trick to writing stand-up), and gets laughs because a) the image of shoppers pepper-spraying themselves is funny in and of itself, and b) it was unexpected.
+But Jay takes the idea of the coach throwing basketballs to an extreme (exagerration is another trick to writing stand-up), and gets laughs because a) the image of the ball coming from out of nowhere during a news report is funny in and of itself, and b) it was unexpected.

 Look at it this way: how many times have you come across an interesting Facebook post or news article and was going to leave a witty comment but noticed someone else had already written it first?
 Or how many times have you seen a comment that you just knew someone was going to write?